t-okuji/aws-cdk-s3-cloudfront/README.md

 # Deploy S3 and CloudFront for Static website using AWS CDK v2

-This repository is AWS CDK sample for Static website hosting.
+This repository is AWS CDK sample for Static website hosting. (with Basic Authentication)

 ## Architecture Diagram